-Lamb's rum, one of the top-selling rum families in Canada, continued to be impacted by ongoing changes in consumer trends for standard rum, particularly in regional strongholds.
-Retail volumes for the overall rum category rebounded as a result of COVID-19 pandemic-influenced purchasing with growth of 3% for the year ended June 30, 2020, while retail values improved 5% compared to last year driven by the premium rum segment.
-The economy rum category, however, remained flat in retail volumes with 1% growth in value.
-Lamb's performance suffered as a result of COVID-19 related government restrictions and declined 4% in retail volumes and 2% in retail value.
+Lamb's rum, a top-selling rum family in Canada, continued to be impacted by changing consumer trends for standard rum particularly in regional strongholds.
+Retail volumes for the overall rum category improved 1% for the year ended June 30, 2021, while retail values improved 3% compared to the same period last year.
+Growth was driven by the premium rum segment.
+The economy rum category, however, saw retail volumes decline 1% while retail value remained flat compared to the same period last year.
+Lamb's declined 7% in retail volumes and 5% in retail value for the year ended June 30, 2021 compared to the same period in the prior year.